lewtds/nim/README.md

 - **input method, IM** - a program that helps insert non-latin, non-English text
 - **input context** - a text field/area from the perspective of an IM
-- **input method manager** - a program that allows multiple input methods to co-exist
+- **input method manager** - a program that allows multiple input methods to work with an input context and vice versa
 - **commit** - the act of sending the final string to the input context
 - **pre-editing** - a method for allowing the user to edit their input before commiting
-- **candidate** - a possible output for the current raw input.
+- **candidate** - a possible output for the current raw input

     Languages that use complex writing systems like Chinese, Japanese and Korean (CJK) are usually typed in using sound transliteration.
 A spoken word can have multiple written